Want to make a difference in your community and discover meaningful connections with others?

 Do I need to track my time?

-Yes, volunteers must record their hours electronically or complete a paper timesheet and send to the volunteer office.
-Having these hours helps the park secure grants and other community funding, and can also help you earn extra benefits.
+Yes, volunteers must record their hours electronically or complete a paper time sheet and send to the volunteer office.
+Having these hours helps Great Parks secure grants and other community funding, and can also help you earn extra benefits.